polarfire-soc/apps/baremetal_applications/DRI/README.md

 8. De-assert reset for the deserializer.
 9. Assert and de-assert the soft PCS reset.

-Using SoftConsole, follow the above mentioned sequence for writing to the registers listed in Table2.
+Using SoftConsole, follow the above mentioned sequence for writing to the registers listed in Table 2.
 The following table shows the expected TX_CLK and RX_CLK values.

+Table 3: Expected Results

 |S.No| Data Rate Selection | Expected Clock Frequency at TX_CLK and RX_CLK Ports |
 |----|---------------------|-----------------------------------------------------|
 | 1 | 1.25G | 25 MHz |